Utilities and Districts

 Assistance for Consumers and Utilities

 For inquiries about customer service and protection rules please call 512/239-6100, or contact us by E-mail.
-The following RG-210 provides information on how TCEQ can assist various water or wastewater utilities and customers.
+The following RG-210 provides information on how TCEQ may assist various water or wastewater utilities and customers.

 Capacity Development: Assistance for Public Water and Wastewater Systems

-The Capacity Development program can provide assistance with Financial, Managerial and Technical (FMT) to make improvements to comply with regulations.
-Please visit the following website: "Assistance for Public Water and Wastewater Systems".
+The Capacity Development program provides assistance with Financial, Managerial and Technical (FMT) to make improvements to comply with regulations.
+Please visit the "Assistance for Public Water and Wastewater Systems" website.

 Certificate of Convenience and Necessity (CCN) Service Areas

-A CCN authorizes and requires utility systems to provide continuous and adequate service to every customer who requests service in that area.
-Please visit the Rules and Guidance for Water Utilities website available with links, instructions and forms for all CCN's.
+A CCN authorizes and requires utility systems to provide continuous and adequate service to every customer who requests service to a certificated area.
+Please visit the Rules and Guidance for Water Utilities website available with links, instructions, and forms.

 Establishing a New Water Utility

-Please visit the following website for details of basic steps to follow to determine whether there is a need to establish a new water or sewer utility.
+Please visit the following website for details of basic steps to determine whether there is a need to establish a new water or sewer utility.

 Plan Review for Proposed Public Water Systems